Antoine André de Sainte-Marthe

-Antoine André, chevalier de Sainte-Marthe de Lalande (1615 – 12 August 1679) was a French soldier who served in England, the Spanish Netherlands and Martinique.
+Antoine André, chevalier de Sainte-Marthe de Lalande (1615 – 12 August 1679) was a French soldier who served in England, the Spanish Netherlands, and Martinique.

 He is best known for his defeat of the Dutch in their attempted Invasion of Martinique (1674).

-As a young man he served as a captain of the guard of Queen Henrietta Maria of France, wife of Charles I of England.
+As a young man he served as a captain of the guard of Queen Henrietta Maria, wife of Charles I of England.

-After the 1646 defeat of the royalists in the English Civil War he joined the French service and fought in Spanish Netherlands against the Spanish until the conclusion of peace in 1659.
+After the 1646 defeat of the royalists in the English Civil War, he joined the French service and fought in Spanish Netherlands against the Spanish until the conclusion of peace in 1659.

-After spending some time unemployed or with a peacetime garrison he joined the king's guard in 1667, and this led to his appointment as governor of Martinique from 1672 until his death in 1679.
+After spending some time unemployed or with a peacetime garrison he joined the king's guard in 1667, and this led to his appointment as Governor of Martinique from 1672 until his death in 1679.

 Family

-The Sainte-Marthe family originated in Poitou, became prominent in the reign of king Charles VII of France (1422–1461) and produced many distinguished writers including Scévole de Sainte-Marthe and his sons.
+The Sainte-Marthe family originated in Poitou, became prominent in the reign of King Charles VII of France (1422–1461) and produced many distinguished writers including Scévole de Sainte-Marthe and his sons.

 Antoine André, chevalier de Sainte-Marthe, was born in 1615 in the chateau de Braslou, Richelieu, Indre-et-Loire.

 His parents were René de Sainte-Marthe, Seigneur de la Lande (1587–1632) and Marguerite Razin de La Verdonnerie.

 His paternal grandfather was Scévole's brother Louis de Sainte-Marthe, chevalier, seigneur de Boisvre and lieutenant-general of Poitou.

 England

 Sainte-Marthe left home to avoid being forced into a marriage he did not want, spent some time in La Rochelle and then the Île de Ré, then moved to London.

 He reached London around January 1641, where he met César, Duke of Vendôme, Bernard de Nogaret de La Valette d'Épernon and Charles de La Vieuville, who had also left France due to the hostility of Cardinal Richelieu.

-In the company of the three exiled French dukes Sainte-Marthe was introduced to the entourage of Queen Henrietta Maria of France, daughter of Henry IV of France and wife of Charles I of England.
+In the company of the three exiled French dukes Sainte-Marthe was introduced to the entourage of Queen Henrietta Maria, daughter of Henry IV of France and wife of Charles I of England.

-There he met Marguerite Ested, one of the queens maids of honour, from an aristocratic family of Lancaster.
+There he met Marguerite Ested, one of the queen's maids of honour, from an aristocratic family of Lancaster.

 He won her hand and the position of captain in the guards regiment in 1641, where he served under Prince Rupert of the Rhine, who had come from Holland to serve under his uncle Charles I and had been named head of the king's armies.

 During the First English Civil War (1642–1646) Rupert led the royalist forces until the capitulation at Oxford on 23 January 1647, when his army was dissolved and he had to leave for France.